Knee Replacement Surgery at Wake Forest Baptist Health in North Carolina

 Living with a Knee Replacement/Total Knee Replacement

-Most people have much less pain after total knee replacement surgery and are able to do many of their daily activities more easily.
+Most people have much less pain after total knee surgery and are able to do many of their daily activities more easily.
 Here’s what you can expect:

 - The knee will not bend as far as it did before you developed knee problems, but the surgery will allow you to stand and walk for longer periods without pain.